Why should leaders adopt agile ways of working now more than ever?

 7. Facilitate mental agility - be an agile role model

 The biggest roadblock for successful agile teams is not the process, but the mindset of your team members.
 Therefore, you should be a role model and constantly improve your ‘inner agility’.
 If you lead the way and have the courage to live up to agile values, your team members are most likely to follow your path.
 And be patient: Many people have got used to traditional ways of working during their professional socialisation.
-Therefore, it will take time to adopt agile ways of working such as self-organisation, making decisions without asking superiors, taking true ownership, and saying no due to prioritisation.
+Therefore, it will take time to adopt agile ways of working such as self-organisation, working in a remote or hybrid work culture, making decisions without asking superiors, taking true ownership, and saying no due to prioritisation.

 Leading the way for agile teams

 Implementing agile ways of working is tough, and requires agile leaders and a team that embraces change.
 We argue that now is the best time to kickstart agile.
 The current crisis has created the sense of urgency necessary to make change management successful.
 As a leader, start by transforming your own mindset and then lead your team as a role model.
 By following the seven steps described in this article, leaders will allow their teams to overcome the challenges of our VUCA world and thrive as agile teams.

 1 'Leading agile transformation: The new capabilities leaders need to build 21st-century organizations', McKinsey, 2019.

 2 '6 Ways to Build a Customer-Centric Culture', Harvard Business Review, 2018.